hyunwookshin/hyunwookshin/README.md

 ### Authentication

-The authentication and authorization is managed by AWS Cognito.
+TODO: The authentication and authorization is managed by AWS Cognito.